Suspected drunken driver slams into New Orleans parade, 28 Hurt: Cops

-A suspected drunken driver crashed into another vehicle before plowing into a parade crowd in New Orleans Saturday, injuring nearly 30 people, authorities said.
+A suspected drunken driver crashed into another vehicle before plowing into a Mardi Gras parade crowd in New Orleans Saturday, injuring nearly 30 people, authorities said.

 Five of the injured were in guarded condition but none of the injuries appear life-threatening, New Orleans EMS Director Jeff Elder said.